3601 N. Military Trail

 Boca Raton, FL 33431

-Chris Youngberg begins his second year as an assistant coach with the Lynn University baseball team.
+Chris Youngberg begins his third year as an assistant coach with the Lynn University baseball team.
 Youngberg previously spent one season at NCAA Division I North Florida and four years at Newberry College.
 With the Fighting Knights, he will assist with in-game strategies, conditioning of the pitching staff and day-to-day operations of the baseball program.

 In his time at Newberry, the Wolves (then Indians) had six pitchers named to the All-South Atlantic Conference teams, including two which garnered first team recognition, one drafted by the Atlanta Braves in the fifth round of the 2009 Major League Baseball Amateur Draft and one earning SAC Freshman of the Year accolades.